 Dosage: For inflammation, use 125 to 1000 mg (1 gram) three to four times a day.
 One quarter-inch slice of fresh ginger is equal to 1 to 2 grams of powder.

 5. Garlic Garlic offers protection against many bacterial and viral infections.
-In order to stimulate the release of the enzyme allinase, fresh garlic must be crushed or chopped.
-Allinase then turns into allicin, which contains the disease fighting characteristics.
+In order to stimulate the release of the enzyme alliinase, fresh garlic must be crushed or chopped.
+Alliinase then turns alliin into allicin, which contains the disease-fighting characteristics.